 Another reason for my blog absense has been the changeover of my old Nokia mobile phone for a new Samsung smartphone.
 Yes folks, I've joined the land of touchscreen goblins and geeks.
 It feels unusual not hearing the famous Nokia sound anymore.

+The Nokia sound been a part of my life for so many years and was once the only connection I had to Finland when living in Ireland.
+Little did I know it would take me back to live in it's homeland.
+A part of me feels like I've betrayed my little friend (or five little friends to be precise!).
 But Samsung are now the top phone on the market (pre-iPhone 5), and I have felt for a long time now that the average Nokia phone was becoming less dependable.
 Yes, it's nice to see the Lumia edition doing so well, but I would never pay so much for something I could easily let fall down the toilet on a fun night out (for the record, I have never dropped a phone down a toilet!)
 The casings on my last two phones were nowhere near as sturdy as my previous Nokias from the beginning of the millenium.
 Now they were indestructable phones full of Finnish Sisu!
 I even had one which survived a trip in a washing machine.
 Here a reminder of the faithful Nokias through the years, mobile soft porn for the Nokia connoisseur!
 (Click images to enlarge)

+This was meant to be a post about an art exhibition I attended last week, but I got side-tracked by my newly found geek excitement.
+So that post will follow separately tomorrow!
 For now it's goodbye Nokia, hello Samsung.
 Until Nokia bring back a more economical and sturdier phone (with a holster), I won't be changing back any time soon.
 Samsung is perfect for now, but I'm only a novice to the smartphone world!

 Thanks for reading my blog and please feel free to share it with any of your friends.

-You can receive my blogposts direct to your email or facebook profile by pressing the follow button at NetworkedBlogs and you are welcome to visit my art page on Facebook by clicking the 'Like' button under my signature below.
+You can receive my blogposts direct to your email or facebook profile by pressing the follow button at NetworkedBlogsand you are welcome to visit my art page on Facebook by clicking the 'Like' button under my signature below.

-'Oddbod' from the film 'Carry on Screaming!'
+'Oddbod' from the film 'Carry on Screaming!' (or an advertisement for hair loss reversal!)

 Happy Halloween as the greeting suggests is all about dressing up and having a bit of fun.
 Personally I think I'm probably a bit old in the tooth to be wearing Halloween costumes, but if any Halloween party invitations suddenly arrive in the postbox I'll be the first to go running for a mask.
 Growing up as a child in Ireland the tradition of Halloween always meant putting on a scary mask and knocking on house doors around where I lived.
 It also gave us a chance to see who was living near us.
 My mother told my friends and I not to call at strangers' houses.
 Yep, that was like asking my sisters not to go shopping for shoes!
 Costumes weren't much, a simple old white sheet my mum was throwing out or a black bin-liner bag were the usual choices.
 Then there was the plastic mask, which always had a cheap elastic band attached with two staples.
 It was always good to have a spare stapler at home as it usually broke after an hour or so.
 The only other items needed were a few explosive sticks or bangers as we called them and a plastic bag for the goodies.
 The goodies given by house owners varied over the years and changed dramatically with time.
 During the first few years any type of fruit was the usual received with a few nuts thrown in also.
 Then some genius decided it was good to give kids sweets instead of fruit! ......I don't recall any kids complaining about this sudden change, but why should they as most of them had indestructable teeth!
 While some folk were still handing out the traditional fruit and nuts, more and more were switching to sweets, or as americans called it 'candy'.
 And because of this many kids developed a sweet tooth and became more demanding and sometimes devilish towards their sponsors...
 Poetic justice perhaps, or just damn good fun!